Richie Boucher: Evidence to Oireachtas

 On 2 July 2008 he told the Oireachtas Finance Committee "unequivocally, we do not think there is a Northern Rock in Ireland", and the Central Bank here has stricter rules for how much ready cash banks must hold than any other country where the group does business.

 "We do not believe that we have capital problems.
-The issues that we face are more down to liquidity rather than capital”, and added there were no arrears on his bank's portfolio of 100% mortgages.
+The issues that we face are more down to liquidity rather than capital", and added there were no arrears on his bank's portfolio of 100% mortgages.

 In January 2011, he admitted that information supplied to the Dáil on bank staff bonuses was both misleading and incorrect.
-Boucher accepted that Bank of Ireland was responsible for Minister for Finance Brian Lenihan putting '‘erroneous information'’ on the Dáil record to the effect that no performance-related bonuses were paid to staff.
-The next month a top civil servant accused Boucher of "hiding behind" words and misleading the government during a blazing row over the bonuses.
+Boucher accepted that Bank of Ireland was responsible for Minister for Finance Brian Lenihan putting erroneous information on the Dáil record to the effect that no performance-related bonuses were paid to staff.
+The following month a top civil servant accused Boucher of "hiding behind" words and misleading the government during a blazing row over the bonuses.

 There were heated exchanges at a November 2012 Oireachtas finance committee meeting as Boucher would not answer repeated questions, including how much debt the bank had written off on unsustainable mortgages.
 Independent TD Stephen Donnelly accused Boucher of treating the committee with contempt by not answering questions.
 Fine Gael TD Kieran O'Donnell said his refusal to answer questions showed a "lack of moral compass" and that "nothing had changed".
-Chairman Labour TD Ciarán Lynch said he was being 'minimalist' in his answers and added it was totally unacceptable for Boucher or any banker to hide behind some "opaque notion of commercial confidentiality.
+Chairman Labour TD Ciarán Lynch said he was being 'minimalist' in his answers and added it was unacceptable for Boucher or any banker to hide behind some "opaque notion of commercial confidentiality.
 What the Irish public demand is nothing short of full disclosure.
-Far from the impression that the committee was a witch hunt, we were entitled to get the information we asked for'.
+Far from the impression that the committee was a witch hunt, we were entitled to get the information we asked for.
 Another committee member said the performance of Boucher was the epitome of arrogance, and likened his lack of engagement to a 'McCarthy-ite trial response'".

 Following his appearance, the Sunday Independent said that "He is a hard bastard with a hide like a rhino" and is the "embodiment of all that is bad in Irish banking".

-Subsequently Labour TD Arthur Spring told Finance Minister Michael Noonan that he should seek the resignation of Boucher because his behaviour "could be damaging to the Bank of Ireland brand".
-Spring, a former Bank of Ireland official, also told Noonan, whose Government maintains a 15% stake in Bank of Ireland, that he should canvass and build "alliances" with other investors on this issue.
+Subsequently, Labour TD Arthur Spring told Finance Minister Michael Noonan that he should seek the resignation of Boucher because his behaviour "could be damaging to the Bank of Ireland brand".
+Spring, a former Bank of Ireland official, also told Noonan, whose Government maintains a 15% stake in the Bank of Ireland, that he should canvass and build "alliances" with other investors on this issue.